MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-bugtrend.md

 <a id="weekly-snapshots" />

-### Bug trends with a snapshot on the first of every month
+### Bug trend with a snapshot on the first of every month

 Using a monthly snapshot reduces the amount of data pulled into Power BI, and increases query performance.